A fiery Greece train collision kills dozens and injures more than 80

 Greek Prime Minister Kyriakos Mitsotakis was to visit the scene later in the day.

+Costas Agorastos, the regional governor of the Thessaly area, told Greece's Skai Television the two trains collided head on at high speed.

+The trains crashed just before the Vale of Tempe, a gorge that separates the regions of Thessaly and Macedonia.

-Survivors said several passengers were thrown through the windows of the train cars due to the impact.
-They said others fought to free themselves after the passenger train buckled, slamming into a field near a gorge, about 380 kilometers (235 miles) north of Athens.
+Survivors said the impact threw several passengers through the windows of train cars.
+They said others fought to free themselves after the passenger train buckled, slamming into a field near the gorge, about 235 miles north of Athens.

 "There were many big pieces of steel," said Vassilis Polyzos, a local resident who said he was one of the first people on the scene.
 "The trains were completely destroyed, both passenger and freight trains."